Wildlife

 Milksnake, Lampropeltis triangulum.

-The Milksnake (Lampropeltis triangulum) is a nonvenomous milksnake.
-Primarily the northeastern plateau region and a small portion of southeastern Arizona.
-Adults are medium-sized, reaching up to 900 mm (35.5″) in total length.
+Milksnake (Lampropeltis triangulum) is a medium kingsnake relative of the northeastern plateau region, with a small southeastern pocket as well.
+Adults reach up to 900 mm (35.5″).

 Key detailWhat to look for